sjbennett123/gloryforthefist/content/rules/formal_magic.md

 A PC is always aware of all formal magic effects on his or her spirit, including school, specific type, and duration as applicable.

-A formal magic caster can not cast more than one formal magic spell at any given time.
+A formal magic caster cannot cast more than one formal magic spell at any given time.

 ### Target Effect Limits

 No target may retain more than 5 different formal magic effects simultaneously.
 If a target already contains 5 formal magic effects and a sixth casting is attempted, the casting will fail on that target.
 A single spirit or item can only retain 5 formal magic effects.
-Any formal spell with the duration of instantaneous is not retained, thus Obliterate, Spirit Forge, etc. do not count toward this 5 effect limit.
+Any formal spell with the duration of instantaneous is not retained; thus, Obliterate, Spirit Forge, etc., do not count toward this 5 effect limit.

 In addition, the following lasting effects are exceptions to this rule and do not count toward the five effect limit on a spirit or item: Extend Enchantment, Extend Formal Magic, Greater Extension, Investiture, Render Indestructible, Interplanar Travel, Planar Asylum, Spirit Walk, Whispering Wind, Dreamvision, Create High Horoscope, Transform to Greater Creature, Transform to High Creature, Transform to Master Creature, and Create <x> Golem.